 Your working hours will include evenings and weekends.

 Activities and trips may last from one day to several weeks.

 You might be away from home or from the centre, possibly living in a tent or on a boat, for several days at a time.

 You might have to carry a rucksack packed with heavy equipment about.

 Outdoor education centres (except those where members of an organisation run courses for other members of the same organisation, or where parents accompany young people) must meet the regulations of the Adventure Activities Licensing Service run by the Health and Safety Executive (HSE) which arranges licences for staff.
 See the HSE website for more details.
 There are several ways into this career.

-An NQ or NC in outdoor pursuits, sports coaching or sports studies – you do not normally need entry qualifications but for some courses you need 3 subjects at National 4 or 5.
+An NQ or NC (SCQF Levels 4-6) in outdoor pursuits, sports coaching or sports studies – you do not normally need entry qualifications but for some courses you need 3 subjects at National 4 or 5.
 Extracurricular activities such as the Duke of Edinburgh Award scheme can also be useful.

-An HNC or HND, degree or postgraduate qualification in an outdoor pursuits subject – for entry you usually need 1-2 Highers for HNC or HND, 4-5 Highers for a degree.
+An HNC (SCQF Level 7) or HND (SCQF Level 8), degree (SCQF Levels 9-10) or postgraduate (SCQF Level 11) qualification in an outdoor pursuits subject – for entry you usually need 1-2 Highers for HNC or HND, 4-5 Highers for a degree.

 Glasgow Kelvin College offers an HND in Coaching and Developing Sport: Adventure Sports.